Quickstart

 }

-If your app targets to lower versions of android (android api <= 24), Please enable core desugering in your app's build.gradle file like follows.
+If your app targets lower versions of Android (Android API <= 24), please enable core desugaring in your app's build.gradle file as follows.

 android {